CompProgTools/CPCli/src_docs/index.md

 **REMEMBER: All your config files and everything else will be stored in the `.cpcli` folder.**

-Once you've setup your profiles, run `python3 main.py sync`.
+Once you've setup your profiles, run `cp-cli sync`.
 This command fetches the rating for the account(s), if this command works successfully that means your accounts are good to go!.

 You can move onto the next step.

+**KEEP IN MIND THAT THIS ONLY WORKS IF YOU HAVE A RATING ON EITHER SITE**

 ## Setting Up Templates